yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Caching/03-setting-up-Redis.md

 6    },
 ```

+!!!warning
-> Note: You will have to use the same `RedisConnectionString` for all platform instances, the local cache instances of which must also be synchronized.
+	* You will have to use the same `RedisConnectionString` for all platform instances, the local cache instances of which must also be synchronized.

 ### How It Works